shalenMathew/MovieFlix_App/README.md

 This project acts as a playground for developers who want to learn more about android development

+Who are trying to find simpler projects for contribution

 The app usese latest android development tools and principles.

 ***Install the apk from here 👇***